-In partnership with Clean Harbors, Inc., we consolidate like-substances and separate others before shipping them to be treated.
+In partnership with a third-party company that specializes in the safe handling and disposal of hazardous waste, we consolidate like-substances and separate others before shipping them to be treated.
 Latex paint gets remanufactured for industrial and commercial uses.
 Flammables and other combustibles are sent to waste-to-energy facilities and are used to make electricity.
 Mercury gets reclaimed for different purposes, too.
-Anything that can't be recycled or repurposed is safely disposed of in one of two special hazardous waste landfills out-of-state (Chattanooga, TN, and El Dorado, AR).
+Anything that can't be recycled or repurposed is safely disposed of in special hazardous waste landfills out-of-state.
 No hazardous waste is landfilled here.